mitdbg/datascienceclass/lab_6/README.md

 **Task 1** Fill in the blanks in `spark-code/Task1.py` which is Spark program that outputs the top-100 most frequent words in Dune novel series by Frank Herbert using [Spark's RDD APIs](https://spark.apache.org/docs/latest/rdd-programming-guide.html#rdd-operations).
 We provide the first line of the program which reads the files for you.

 Your program should:
+1. first, split lines into words by whitespace
-1. first, replace the following set of punctuation [:=,!'".?] (not including '[' and ']') with whitespace
+2. then, replace the following set of punctuation [:=,!'".?] (not including '[' and ']') with whitespace
-2. then, lower case all of the words
+3. then, lower case all of the words
-3. finally, compute the word frequencies
+4. finally, compute the word frequencies

 Output the top-100 words along with their frequency in the following format to standard output:

     word,freq
     ...
-    thought, 1092
-    will, 1080
-    fremen, 1053
-    leto, 1036
-    alia, 1033
-    now, 997
+    thought,1092
+    will,1080
+    fremen,1053
+    leto,1036
+    alia,1033
+    now,997
     ...

 Note that if two words have the same frequency, you should break the tie by outputting the lexigraphically smaller word first.